WilsonGregory/ginjax/docs/index.md

 The GeometricImage is the main concept of this package.
 We define a geometric image for dimension D, spatial dimensions, parity p, and tensor order k.
 To construct a geometric image, do: `image = GeometricImage(data, parity, D)`.
 Data is a jnp.array with the shape spatial dimensions followed by `(D,)*k)`.

-### MultiImage and BatchMultiImage
+### MultiImage

-The MultiImage and BatchMultiImage classes allow us to group multiple images together that have the same dimension and spatial dimensions.
-MultiImage is a dictionary where the keys are (tensor order k, parity p) and the values are a image data block where the first index is the channel, then the remaining indices are the normal ones you would find in a geometric image.
-BatchMultiImage has the same structure, but the first index of the data image block is the batch, the second is the channel, and then the rest are the geometric image.
-You can easily construct MultiImages and BatchMultiImages from images using the `from_images` function.
+The MultiImage class allow us to group multiple images together that have the same dimension and spatial dimensions.
+MultiImage is a dictionary where the keys are (tensor order k, parity p) and the values are a image data block which has some number of initial axes followed by spatial axes and tensor axes.
+Common numbers of prior axes are 1 for channels, or 2 for batch followed by channels.
+The machine learning layers and models defined in this package expect a single axis for the channels, while the training code expects batch and then channels.
+You can easily construct MultiImages from images using the `from_images` function.

 ## Authors and Attribution
 - **Wilson Gregory** (JHU)